 Add the garlic and cook another 1-2 minutes, stirring.
 The peppers, onions and garlic add a great flavor base.

+Curry Paste and Spices.
 Add the curry paste, curry powder and garam masala.
 Stir and cook another minute.

-Reduce the heat and cover.
+Bring to a boil, then reduce the heat and cover.

 Serve over rice or noodles, topped with fresh chopped parsley and spicy red pepper flakes.
 Discard the lemongrass stalk.